myGit-YokoyamaHiroshi/Demo_LDA/README.md

 Implemenatation of Linear Discriminant Analysis  in MATLAB using Fisher's Iris data

 # Example of the results
-The code generating the following figures is found in phase_diff_probability.py.
+The code generating the following figures is found in LDA_fisheriris.m.

 <img src="./figures/result.png" width=100%>